ceph/ceph/doc/rados/operations/placement-groups.rst

 If you have more than 50 OSDs, we recommend approximately 50-100 placement groups per OSD to balance out resource usage, data durability and distribution.
-If you have less than 50 OSDs, chosing among the `preselection`_ above is best.
+If you have less than 50 OSDs, choosing among the `preselection`_ above is best.
 For a single pool of objects, you can use the following formula to get a baseline::